Former Chairman of Sumitomo Chemical

-Hiromasa Yonekura has been Chairman and Representative Director of Sumitomo Chemical Co., Ltd. since 2009.
-Before he became Chairman, he had served as President of Sumitomo Chemical since 2000.
+Hiromasa Yonekura is the Former Chairman and Representative Director of Sumitomo Chemical Co., Ltd. Before he became Chairman, he had served as President of Sumitomo Chemical since 2000.

 Yonekura started with Sumitomo Chemical in 1960.
 As a young manager, he was assigned to a petrochemical project in Singapore to build a complex of a naphtha cracker and petrochemicals production facilities jointly with the Singapore government and partner companies.
 He played a leadership role in the negotiation with the partners and contributed to the successful completion of the complex in 1984.